-Well, it’s kind of like this: Imagine for moment as if a chunk of the United States -- say a part of West Virginia or something -- were suddenly plopped down right in the middle of Germany.
+Well, it’s kind of like this: Imagine for moment as if a chunk of the United States -- a part of West Virginia or something -- were suddenly plopped down in the middle of western Europe, say Germany.
 Wouldn’t that be a little strange?

 That was my go-to response last summer when I returned home from my trip to Kaliningrad to work on Lonely Planet’s guide to Russia, and friends would ask: “So, what’s it like?”

 I know the analogy isn’t perfect, but it feels close enough.
 Russia acquired the old German port of "Königsberg" -- today's Kaliningrad -- as part of the spoils of war after having defeated Nazi Germany in World War II, and it remains to this day an island of Russian (and Soviet) culture surrounded by a sea of European Union blue.

 Here's a short primer on Kaliningrad for readers who might not be familiar with its story: The region’s origins go back to the 13th century, when Königsberg served as the headquarters for the Teutonic Knights, an order of medieval crusaders who’d repaired to the Baltic region after having been pushed out of the Middle East.
 The order’s goal back then was to Christianize pagan Prussians and Lithuanians, a feat they carried out with ruthless efficiency.